The Tucson Fire Department says a 30-year-old man drowned on Sunday.

 Bystanders found the man unresponsive at the bottom of the pool and medics provided support on scene.
 Skaggs says the man was pronounced dead at the hospital.

 Medics do not know how long the man had been at the bottom of the pool.
-Skaggs says the man was swimming at the pool at an apartment complex and was by himself.
+Skaggs says the man was swimming at the pool at the apartment complex and was by himself.

 Skaggs urges people, including adults, to swim with a buddy no matter what your skill level is.

-It's unclear if the man had a medical emergency or what may have happened, Skaggs said.
+It's unclear if the man had a medical emergency or what may have caused him to drown, Skaggs said.

 Four of those were adults, according to county statistics, and one was a child younger than 5.

 Last week 18-year-old Victoria Arias died after being found unresponsive at the bottom of her family's backyard pool.